keijiro/MidiJack/README.md

 Download and import [MidiJack.unitypackage][unitypackage] into your project.
 That’s it!

-See [the troubleshooting topics][troubleshooting] if you meet any problem.
+See [the troubleshooting topics][troubleshooting] if you encounter any problems.

 [unitypackage]:
   https://github.com/keijiro/MidiJack/raw/master/MidiJack.unitypackage